anuragambuja/data-engineering-gcp/Datastore and Firestore.md

 # Firestore

 - Firestore is the next generation of Datastore
+- ACID Transactions
+- High availability of reads and writes
 - Highly scalable NoSQL database
 - Collection & Document Model
 - Two mode